Trial for murder of Scandinavian hikers to open in Morocco

 -, MOROCCAN POLICE/AFP/File

-Nature lovers, the two friends shared an apartment and went to Norway's Bo University where they were studying to be guides.
+Nature lovers, the two friends Jespersen and Ueland shared an apartment and went to Norway's Bo University where they were studying to be guides.

 They had travelled together to Morocco for their Christmas holidays.